Graciekroos/SNPcalling_2022/README.md

 ref_map.pl --samples ./aligned_samples/ --popmap ./popmap.txt -t 4 -o ./output_refmap
 ```

 Using the command ls -lh reveals samples that had been run by refmap and their respective read sizes.
 I identified samples that had low read sizes, and used Fastqc to inspect the total sequences.
-If samples had less than 200K reads and less than 200bp sequence on Fastqc, they were removed.
+If samples had less than 200K reads and less than 200bp total sequence on Fastqc, they were removed.
 These sequences were removed (bj_23, bj_24, gor_07, jim_19) before continuing.

 ```
 ls -lh